pi-top/pi-topd/README.md

 ##### poweroff-v{1,2}.service
 These are systemd services for the poweroff programs, which ensure that they are always run when the OS is shutting down.
 These are typically put in `/lib/system/systemd/`, and enabled by running `sudo systemctl enable poweroff-v1.service` and `sudo systemctl enable poweroff-v1.service` in the terminal.
-These services require the `poweroff-v1` and `poweroff-v2` files to be executable and put in `/usr/lib/pt-device-manager`, although this can be easily changed as desired.
+These services require the `poweroff-v1` and `poweroff-v2` files to be executable and put in `/usr/lib/pi-topd`, although this can be easily changed as desired.

 #### Directory: `tests`
-##### pt-device-manager-req-test
+##### pi-topd-req-test
 This Python script tests that the device manager is able to respond to requests for information such as the getting current device and brightness level as well as pinging, setting brightness and blanking/unblanking the screen.

-##### pt-device-manager-resp-test
+##### pi-topd-resp-test
 This Python script tests that the device manager is able to emit all of its publishing events, that reflect a system state change, such as battery level, brightness, lid opened/closed and peripheral connection state.

 ## <a name="control"></a> Controlling the device manager

-pt-device-manager is intended to be a systemd service which starts with the OS and stops on shutdown.
+pi-topd is intended to be a systemd service which starts with the OS and stops on shutdown.
 However for diagnostic or debugging purposes it can be useful to start and stop it, or to run it standalone.

 Checking the current status of the device manager (with example output):

 <pre style="background-color: #002b36; color: #FFFFFF;">
-sudo systemctl status pt-device-manager
+sudo systemctl status pi-topd

-<span style="color:#E0E0E0"><span style="color:#859900">●</span> pt-device-manager.service - pi-top device auto-detection and configuration daemon
+<span style="color:#E0E0E0"><span style="color:#859900">●</span> pi-topd.service - pi-top device auto-detection and configuration daemon
-     Loaded: loaded (/lib/systemd/system/pt-device-manager.service; enabled)
+     Loaded: loaded (/lib/systemd/system/pi-topd.service; enabled)
      Active: <span style="color:#859900">active (running)</span> since Tue 2017-10-17 15:55:43 UTC; 1s ago
  Main PID: 15974 (pt-device-manag)
-     CGroup: /system.slice/pt-device-manager.service
+     CGroup: /system.slice/pi-topd.service
-                     └─15974 /usr/bin/python3 /usr/lib/pt-device-manager/pt-device-manager</span>
+                     └─15974 /usr/bin/python3 /usr/lib/pi-topd/pi-topd</span>
 </pre>

 Starting/stopping the device manager:

 <pre style="background-color: #002b36; color: #FFFFFF;">
-sudo systemctl start pt-device-manager sudo systemctl stop pt-device-manager
+sudo systemctl start pi-topd
+sudo systemctl stop pi-topd
 </pre>

 Stopping and disabling the service, and then running standalone:

 <pre style="background-color: #002b36; color: #FFFFFF;">
-sudo systemctl stop pt-device-manager sudo systemctl disable pt-device-manager cd /usr/lib/pt-device-manager sudo ./pt-device-manager --no-journal --log-level 20
+sudo systemctl stop pi-topd
+sudo systemctl disable pi-topd cd /usr/lib/pi-topd sudo ./pi-topd --no-journal --log-level 20
 </pre>

 **Note** when running the device manager standalone, the above two command line parameters are useful: